-(If the videos don’t open in this window, they should open directly on YouTube’s site.)
+(If the video doesn’t open in this window, it should open directly on YouTube’s site.)

 When my daughter started going to school, I’d say things like “Have a good day.
 Mommy loves you.”
 Sometimes I’d thrown in, “be the best YOU today.”

 When my son started preschool at age 3, I would definitely add, “be good.”
 I wasn’t worried about him being a bad kid, but I was worried about him doing something crazy inappropriate like peeing outside during recess.

 We lived in the country…it was a legitimate concern.

 And we’ve continued with these generic send-offs ever since.

 Inspired by what I saw on the YouTube video, I’ve been doing morning affirmations before school with my kids for the past month or so.

 What we say is not written in stone.
 It changes a bit from day to day, but revolves around themes of working hard, being respectful, showing kindness and empathy and building a positive self-image.

 Then I say and they repeat phrases like: